Any exceptions to the following Academic Regulations must have the Vice President for Academic Affairs approval.

 Academic standing is based on the student's grade point average and is posted at the end of each term.
 The standing designation becomes part of the permanent record and does not change even if the GPA changes due to repeated courses or grade changes.

-The minimum college-level GPA required to receive a degree is 2.0.
+The minimum college-level GPA required to receive an associate degree is 2.0.
 To be enrolled in good standing, a student must earn the minimum cumulative combined GPA below for the total number of semester credit hours attempted.

 |*Semester Quality Hours Attempted